karthik-44/semeval2023-afrisenti/README.md

 both false positives and false negatives into account.
 Intuitively it is not as easy to understand as accuracy, but F1 is usually more useful than accuracy, especially if you have an uneven class distribution.
 F1 Score = 2 * (Recall * Precision) / (Recall + Precision)
+- F1 weighted - The weighted F1 Score calculates the F1 Score for each class in a multi-class classification problem and then takes a weighted average of these scores.
+The weight is typically based on the number of instances in each class.
+- F1 macro - The F1 Macro is a simple way to calculate the F1 Score for each class and then take the unweighted average (arithmetic mean) of these individual F1 Scores.
+This means that each class contributes equally to the final F1 Macro score.

 ## Individual Language Evaluation